Irreducible MultiQutrit Correlations in Greenberger-Horne-Zeilinger Type States: Conclusion and Discussion

 \section{Conclusion and Discussion}

 Following the idea of Zhou's continuity approach, for an $n$-qutrit quantum state $\rho^{[n]}$ without maximal rank, we construct $\tilde{\rho}^{[n]}_{m}$ as the limit of a series $n$-qutrit states in the standard exponential form (\ref{exp}).
-In this way, we obtain the irreducible multiparty correlations in three families $n$-qutrit states, which can be viewed as three generalizations of the original GHZ state.
+In this way, we obtain the degrees of irreducible multiparty correlations in three families $n$-qutrit states, which can be viewed as three generalizations of the original GHZ state.
 The distribution of the total correlations in the generalized GHZ state (\ref{G1p}) is the same as the $n$-qubit case.
-Whereas, in the $n$-qutrit pure state (\ref{G2p}), there exist three nonzero irreducible correlations which are $C^{(2)},C^{(n)}$ and $C^{(m)}$($2<m<n$).
+Whereas, in the $n$-qutrit pure state (\ref{G2p}), there exist three nonzero irreducible correlations which are $C^{(2)},C^{(n)}$ and $C^{(n-m)}$($0<m<n-2$).
 By contrast, only $C^{(2)}$ and $C^{(n)}$ are nonzero in the $n$-qubit generalize GHZ state which is the only pure $n$-qubit state with irreducible $n$-party correlation.
-This indicates the classification of the total correlations for a multipartite pure state in high dimensional system would be more complicated.
-It is also raised an interesting question that, which of the irreducible multiparty correlations can simultaneously be nonzero in a pure states.
+This indicates the classification of the total correlations for a multipartite pure state in high-dimensional system would be more complicated.
+Also, an interesting question is raised, which kind of the irreducible multiparty correlations can simultaneously be nonzero in a pure states.